Application Guide for Students

-Applications are reviewed on a case-by-case basis by a group of real human beings in the coding community; we aim for a diverse group of teams consisting of different countries, projects, backgrounds and skill levels.
+Applications are reviewed on a case-by-case basis by a group of people in the coding community.
+We aim to celebrate diversity by selecting teams consisting of different countries, projects, backgrounds and skill levels.

 Requirements during the program

-During the Summer of Code we have the following requirements which students have to agree with and, in case of being selected, will sign for in a written agreement:
+Students have to agree with the following requirements and, in case of being selected, must sign a written agreement:

-- Keep regular contact to your supervisor and your mentor and abide to reaction times for communication.
+- Keep regular contact with your supervisor and mentor

-- Provide an email address and Twitter account for social and promotional events.
+- Provide an email address and Twitter account (handle) for social and promotional events

-- Participate in non-coding related community events (e.g. the all-team chat, RGSoC social events).
+- Participate in non-coding related RGSoC community events (e.g. the all-team chat)

-- In case of participation in a conference where tickets are provided by RGSoC: Hold a lightning talk about your project work or write a blog post about the conference.
+- In case of participation in a conference where tickets are provided by RGSoC: Hold a lightning talk about your project and/or write a blog post about the conference.

-If you have any questions about the above list, please contact us.
+If you have any questions about the above list, please send us an email.

 Before you apply: the checklist

-Here is the basic checklist for your application:
+Here is a basic checklist for your application:

 Submit your application

-If you need help setting up your application, go to the “Help” Section in our teams app: https://teams.railsgirlssummerofcode.org/pages/help.
+If you need help setting up your application, go to the “Help” Section on our Teams page.

 That’s okay.
 Just send us an email.